 A supplementary funding agreement is issued for each academy within the trust, and details any particular requirements for that academy.

-The Trust has entered into a Master Funding Agreement and a Supplemental Funding Agreement for Moor End Academy, dated September 2012, Orchard Primary Academy, dated November 2015 and Beaumont Primary Academy, dated April 2016.
-It is anticipated Waterhead and Stoneleigh will have funding agreements dated August 2016.
+The Trust has entered into a Master Funding Agreement and a Supplemental Funding Agreement for Moor End Academy dated September 2012, Orchard Primary Academy dated November 2015, Beaumont Primary Academy dated April 2016, Waterhead Academy dated September 2016, Stoneleigh Academy dated September 2016 and Woodlands Primary Academy dated March 2017.
+It is anticipated Park Lane Learning Trust and Greenacres Primary School will have funding agreements dated September/October 2017.

 - The functions of the members of the Academy Trust include: